opendistro/for-elasticsearch-docs/docs/elasticsearch/full-text.md

 ## Options

-Option | Valid Values | Description
+Option | Valid values | Description
 :--- | :--- | :---
 `fields` | String array | The list of fields to search (e.g. `"fields": ["title^4", "description"]`).
 If unspecified, defaults to the `index.query.default_field` setting, which defaults to `["*"]`.
 `fuzziness` | `AUTO`, `0`, or a positive integer | The number of character edits (insert, delete, substitute) that it takes to change one word to another when determining whether a term matched a value.
 For example, the distance between `wined` and `wind` is 1.
 The default, `AUTO`, chooses a value based on the length of each term and is a good choice for most use cases.